kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Safety-and-Red-Teaming.md

 ## Ongoing Practice

-Safety isn't a one-time test.
+Safety isn't a one-time test
 It's part of the AI lifecycle: design, deploy, monitor, refine

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.